Serafín Cartagena Ocaña: Prelate

 On 17 May 1980, he was appointed by Pope John Paul II as Prefect Apostolic of Apostolic Prefecture Galápagos.
 On 10 September 1982, he was named titular bishop of Gibba and Apostolic Vicar of Zamora in Ecuador.
 He was consecrated a bishop on 2 February 1983 at the Basilica and Convent of San Francisco in Quito by Archbishop Vincenzo Maria Farano.

 On 1 February 2003, Pope John Paul accepted his resignation as Apostolic Vicar of Zamora, appointing his successor at the same time.

+Death

+Cartagena Ocaña died at a retirement home, the Convent of San Francisco, in Guayaquil, on 16 January 2026.
+He was 101.